-In 1963, he graduated with his Bachelor of Science degree in Foreign Trade & Transportation.
 After graduation, he went from being a stockbroker to working in distribution of a Mutual Fund, and then a money manager concentrating particularly on pension plans.
 Throughout this career journey, he found it exciting to learn how to manage success and disappointments tied to the stock market, involving a lot of ups, downs, and hard work.

 “Eventually, I was lucky enough to become a partner/owner of Provident Investment Counsel in Pasadena,” which he considers to be his greatest professional accomplishment.

-Now that he is retired, “My family is the center of my life.
+Now that he is retired, however, “My family is the center of my life.
 I enjoy watching all the comings and goings of our son and daughter and their families.
 We are lucky enough to have four active grandchildren.”

 A businessman at heart, he wants current CBE students to keep in mind, “It is most important to keep abreast of the impact of global economics on our economy and stock market.
 It impacts everything.”